danielriggi/Melody_Generation/README.md

  I chose to use a Long-Short-Term Memory (LSTM) network.
 Accoring to <a href=https://en.wikipedia.org/wiki/Long_short-term_memoryWikipedia> Wikipedia </a>:

-    LSTM networks are well-suited to classifying, processing and making predictions based on time series data, since there can be lags of unknown duration between important events in a time series.
+"LSTM networks are well-suited to classifying, processing and making predictions based on time series data, since there can be lags of unknown duration between important events in a time series."

 I used a design put forth by Sigurour Skuli in <a href=https://towardsdatascience.com/how-to-generate-music-using-a-lstm-neural-network-in-keras-68786834d4c5> Generate Music using a LSTM Neural Network in Keras </a>.
 The model used a sequence size of 32 to predict the next value.
 Meaning, it used 32 notes at a time to predict the next note.